European Social Services Conference 2026: Bridging Boundaries: International Perspectives on Social Services

 Topics of Interest

-For this year’s Conference, we are particularly interested in proposals on the following topics:
+For this year’s Conference, we were particularly interested in proposals on the following topics:

 1. Comparative models of child protection and family support: Child social welfare and family support programmes focused on prevention and early intervention, family-focused processes and multi-agency cooperation with an emphasis on family and community care models.